antonio-bakula/SeleniumWebDriverTools/README.md

 ### Code in Solution
 There are 2 projects in the solution:

-- a test class that defines the functionalities
+- `SeleniumWebDriverTools.BaseUiTest` a test class that defines the functionalities
-- an example of usage for desktop and mobile tests (sets Chrome in mobile mode)
+- `SeleniumWebDriverTools.SelfTest` an example of usage for desktop and mobile tests (sets Chrome in mobile mode), and test for funcionality in BaseUiTest

 ### Drawbacks and room for further improvement: